Metalface-code/Mushrooms-/README.md

 ### Random Forrest and KNN were used and compared to see which was more accurate but also more efficient
 ### The KNN model was the best when used with PCA since it made the model 40 % more efficient without sacrificing accuracy
 # The final solution
-## The mushrooms with foul and/or musty oders and no rings were poisonous.
+## The mushrooms with foul and/or musty oders and multiple rings are poisonous.
 We can take strong odors as natures sign to stay away from unsafe handling of consumption of those mushrooms.